quixio/quix-docs/docs/cli/cli-reference.md

     The JSON output displays additional information not available in the table view.
 This is done to make the table view simpler.
 For full information use the JSON output option.

-## Context
+## CLI Context

 A context defines which system your CLI connects to - by default this is the Quix production cloud.
-If you are using BYOC, you need to `add` and then `use` a context.
+If you are using BYOC, you need to `create` and then `use` a context.

 A context has a URL associated with it.
 For example, the URL associated with the default context is `portal-api.platform.quix.io`.